PFAS

 What is PFAS used for?

 PFAS chemicals have been widely used to make everyday products stain-resistant, waterproof and/or nonstick.
-For example, PFAS has been used in the manufacture of products that:
+For example, PFAS have been used in the manufacture of products that:

 - Keep food from sticking to cookware